 Cassie Kozyrkov

 So decision science focuses on understanding the decision-making process and applying statistical models to make informed choices.
-While decision intelligence takes it a step further by incorporating advanced technologies and algorithms.
+While Decision Intelligence takes it a step further in supporting decision-making by incorporating advanced technologies and algorithms.
 Moreover, decision science primarily relies on human expertise and statistical analysis.

-Whereas decision intelligence leverages machine learning algorithms and automation to provide real-time insights and recommendations.
+Whereas decision intelligence leverages machine learning algorithms, advanced analytics and automation to provide rapid insights and recommendations.
 For instance, in the field of healthcare, decision science may involve analyzing patient data to identify risk factors for certain diseases.
 While decision intelligence can use predictive models to recommend personalized treatment plans based on individual patient characteristics.

 For several decades, we have used expert systems, a subset of AI, with great success.
 For example, an expert system in finance may provide investment advice based on predefined rules.
 In years past, AI expert system developers did not have access to fast computers, high-speed internet, and advanced artificial intelligence such as machine learning and neural networks.
 As such, developers took a different approach to developing AI expert systems than today.
 To sum it up, the following description from TechTarget embodies how developers built traditional AI expert systems.